silverstripe/cwp/docs/en/02_Features/active_directory_single_sign_on.md

 connection that uses the DC as a Identity Provider.

-Mobile devices often can't provide IWA details so that would prevent Single Sign-on for mobile devices.
+Mobile devices often can't provide IWA details so that would prevent Single sign-on for mobile devices.

 Since ADFS is exposed as a website it can automatically login users if their device support IWA or can fall back to a standard login